 By Peter Hobson

-Governments including those of the United States and the European Union have imposed sanctions on Russian individuals, companies, banks and the Russian central bank since the Kremlin sent troops into Ukraine on Feb.
+Governments including those of the United States and the European Union have imposed sanctions on numerous Russian individuals, companies, banks and the Russian central bank since the Kremlin sent troops into Ukraine on Feb.
 24.

 Russia produces around 330 tonnes of gold a year worth around $20 billion at current prices, around 9% of the total mined worldwide, according to consultants Metals Focus.